 - Complete Certificate of Clearance (fingerprinting) process.
 (Required for admission)

 - Demonstrate knowledge of the principles of the Constitution of the United States.
 Applicants may satisfy the U.S. Constitution requirement either by course work or examination.
 Applicants who have earned a baccalaureate degree from a CSU campus have met this requirement.

 - Level I Educational Technology requirement.
-May be met by taking ITEC 601 or the CSET Exams in Preliminary Educational Technology.
+Students enroll in an online ITEC 711 during the first or second semester or take the CSET Exams in Preliminary Educational Technology.

 - Pass the Reading Instruction Competence Assessment (RICA) examination.
 RICA should be taken after taking E ED 782 and E ED 737.